patch testing on wrist

 Real-World Application: Building Your Ideal Routine

 Your skin is unique, with its own preferences, sensitivities, and needs.
-Patch testing honors that uniqueness, helping you discover what works specifically for you rather than relying on what works for others.
+Patch testing honors that uniqueness, helping you discover what works specifically for you rather than relying on what works for everyone else.
 In a world full of skincare trends and must-have products, patch testing keeps you grounded in what actually serves your skin.

 Always consult with a skin care professional if you experience persistent skin reactions or have concerns about product safety.
 This information is for educational purposes and should not replace professional guidance.
 Individual results may vary.